qj4chen/qj4chen.github.io/_posts/2021-10-28-plotly-simple.md

 ---

 > EXCLUSIVE!
-For my beautiful and cute wife only.
+This tutorial was originally created for my beautiful and cute wife learning about Python Data Visualization in some financial cases.
+>

-this tutorial aims to finish THREE popular tasks concerning data analysis, data visualization and combining it into html file, a.k.a for the purpose of using the analysis elsewhere other than local computer
+> Well, this tutorial aims to finish THREE popular tasks concerning data analysis, data visualization and combining it into html file, aka. for the purpose of using the analysis elsewhere other than local computer.

 # Step 1: data analysis